Satellite TV Rate Changes - Starting August 1, 2019

-As we continue to invest in your TV experience, starting December 1, 2018, rates for select Shaw Direct TV services will be increasing.
-Notification of this rate change will be included in your monthly invoice in September or October, depending on your billing cycle.
+In 2019, we are continuing to invest in our network by adding more HD channels to our nearly all HD line-up which will be complete in early 2020.
+Starting August 1, 2019, rates for select Shaw Direct TV services will be increasing.
+Notification of this rate change will be included in your monthly invoice in June or July, depending on your billing cycle.
 If you are on an introductory offer or are a business contracted customer, this increase will not take effect until the introductory or contract rate ends.

 How much is my rate increasing by?

-In late September or October, you will find a message in your bill detailing the exact amount.
+In late June and July, you will find a message in your bill detailing the exact amount.

 Why are rates going up?